developer-onizuka/OAuth2.0_AzureAD/README.md

 ```

 **(2) Accept permission request**<br>
-You can decide to allow apps to access your API or not thru this window.<br>
+You can accept to allow apps to access your API or not thru this window.<br>
 If you did it, the access token will be given.<br>

 <img src="https://github.com/developer-onizuka/OAuth2.0_AzureAD/blob/main/OAuth2.0_AzureAD_10.png" width="240">